NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

 To enable _GPU Scheduling for Pandas UDF_, you need to configure your spark job with extra settings.

+1. Make sure GPU exclusive mode is disabled.
-1. Currently the python files are packed into the dist jar.
+2. Currently the python files are packed into the dist jar.

     On Yarn, you need to add